Vietnamese

 • Sector-Specific Reports: Depending on the company's registered business lines, additional periodic reports may be required.
 For example, companies with a trading license must submit an annual report to the Department of Industry and Trade.

-Critical New Compliance Imperatives for All FDI Enterprises
+Critical New Compliance Imperatives for all FDI Enterprises

 The post-July 2025 landscape is defined by two new, non-negotiable compliance mandates that fundamentally increase transparency and digitise corporate administration: Ultimate Beneficial Ownership disclosure and the VNeID e-identification system.

-Ultimate Beneficial Ownership (UBO) Disclosure
+Beneficial Ownership (UBO) Disclosure

 Driven by FATF recommendations, the amended Law on Enterprises introduces a mandatory UBO reporting regime to combat money laundering and enhance corporate transparency.